randee25/iowa-jury-pool-analysis/README.md

 # Results
 ## Key Findings

+- Across all 700 court–race combinations, the average representation gap was −0.18 percentage points, with a mean absolute error (MAE) of 2.07 percentage points and a Pearson correlation of 0.996 between jury composition and county census composition.

-- White jurors generally appeared to be overrepresented relative to county census populations.
+- White jurors were consistently overrepresented relative to county census estimates, with an average representation gap of +6.23 percentage points.

-- Multiracial and Hispanic/Latino populations exhibited the largest representation gaps across counties.
+- Multiracial populations exhibited the largest and most consistent pattern of underrepresentation, with an average representation gap of −4.54 percentage points and a comparatively weak correlation between census and jury percentages (*r* = 0.359).

-- Black and Asian populations also demonstrated evidence of underrepresentation, although the magnitude of these differences was generally smaller.
+- Hispanic/Latino populations also exhibited substantial underrepresentation, with an average representation gap of −2.44 percentage points.

+- Black/African American populations (−0.32 percentage points) and Asian populations (−0.18 percentage points) demonstrated smaller but still measurable differences.

-- American Indian or Alaska Native (AIAN) and Native Hawaiian or Pacific Islander (NHPI) populations showed less consistent patterns, likely because of their relatively small population sizes in many counties.
+- American Indian or Alaska Native (AIAN) and Native Hawaiian or Pacific Islander (NHPI) populations exhibited the smallest average differences.

-- Representation patterns varied substantially across counties, indicating that disparities were not uniformly distributed throughout the state.

-- Exact binomial tests and Monte Carlo simulations produced highly consistent results, suggesting that many observed differences were unlikely to be attributable solely to random sampling variation.
+- Exact binomial tests and Monte Carlo simulations produced highly consistent results, indicating that many observed differences were unlikely to be explained by random sampling variation alone.

-- Supplementary analyses revealed relatively small changes in demographic composition across successive stages of the jury-selection process.
+- Supplementary analyses identified statistically significant changes across the jury-selection process.
+Hispanic/Latino representation decreased by approximately 1.49 percentage points from the initial pool stage to empanelment, whereas White representation increased by approximately 3.04 percentage points.
+Changes observed for other demographic groups were comparatively small.

+### Notes on Interpretation

+These findings should be interpreted cautiously.
+Differences in demographic classifications between the Census and jury data, relatively small population sizes for some demographic groups, and substantial county-level variation may have influenced the observed results.
+Consequently, the findings should be viewed as evidence of patterns of representation rather than definitive evidence of bias or intentional exclusion.

 ---
 ## Recommendations